-The purpose of this Section 1200 and the other Sections in the 1200 series of the Manual (1200 series) is to identify IDES policies and related procedures in IDES employment, programs, and activities regarding: (a) unlawful discrimination; (b) reasonable accommodation; and, (c) equal employment opportunity and affirmative action.
-IDES is committed to providing employment, program, and service environments free of unlawful discrimination, harassment, and retaliation.
-To further this commitment, IDES is committed to providing EEO/EO training for new hires, employees, and management when possible given available resources.
+The purpose of this Section 1200 and the other Sections in the 1200 series of the Manual (1200 series) is to identify IDES policies and related procedures in IDES employment, programs, and activities regarding: (a) unlawful discrimination; (b) reasonable accommodation; and (c) equal employment opportunity and affirmative action.
+IDES is committed to providing employment, programs, and service environments free of unlawful discrimination, harassment, and retaliation.
+To further these objectives, IDES is dedicated to providing EEO/EO training for new hires, employees, and management, when possible, given available resources.